wang-russell/rsm/README.md

 =====
 Introduction
 ===
 Realtime system is defined as a system that can response the external request in certain deterministic time.
-To achieve this goal in generic computer systems, we must adopt a realtime shcedule policy on the software system, and keep from some time-consuming operation such as synchronous I/O operation, memory garbage collection and lock.
+To achieve this goal in a generic computer systems, we must adopt a realtime shcedule policy on the software system, and keep from some time-consuming operation such as synchronous I/O operation, memory garbage collection and lock.

-RSM is a lightweight realtime middleware implementation written in rust, support event-driven, message oriented lock-free programming principle. in RSM, every software module is a **component**, which is normally a Finite State Machine, mainly proccess event loop. each component can be instantiated to several tasks, and each task mapped to a dedicated **OS thread** and has its own message queue.
+RSM is a lightweight realtime middleware implementation written in rust, support event-driven, message oriented lock-free programming principle. in RSM, every software module is a **component**, which is normally a Finite State Machine, mainly proccess event loop.
+Each component can be instantiated to several tasks, and each task mapped to a dedicated **OS thread** and has its own message queue.

 Developer can set the task's schedule priority and their message queue length respectively,usually based on the service model and performance & latency requirements.

 RSM is suitable for the following applications:
 ----
 - network device control plane, e.g. routing protocol, service control
-- embedded system application
+- embedded system applications
-- remote control system
+- remote control systems
 - realtime telemetry and instrumentation

 Programming
 ===

-Concept
+Concepts
 ---

 each RSM component must implement the **rsm::Runnable** trait and provides a task creation Callback function.